 Cancer.
 One disease that every person on this planet is most scared about.
-For centuries, the medical and research fields are doing all they can to prevent and cure cancers.
+For centuries, the medical and research disciplines are doing all they can to prevent and cure cancers.

-Pharmaceutical companies come up with vaccines, antibodies, drugs, and also gene-level therapies to fight the beast.
-Most approaches turn unsuccessful for various reasons.
+Pharmaceutical companies have developed vaccines, antibodies, drugs, and also gene-level therapies to fight the beast.
+Most approaches remain unsuccessful for various reasons.
 But every controversial approach has its share of benefits too.

-Vitamin B17 a.k.a Laetrile is one of those controversial anticancer drugs that took the pharma market by storm in the 1950s.
-Good or bad – it’s for the FDA and global markets to decide.
-But I’ve found some interesting facts and adverse effects of vitamin B17.
+Vitamin B17 a.k.a Laetrile is one of those controversial anticancer drugs that took the market by storm in the 1950s.
+Good or bad – the FDA and global markets are left to decide, and it is not considered acceptable by this organization.
+There are some potential as well as adverse effects of vitamin B17.
 Want to know more?
-Go ahead with your read!
+Go ahead and read on!

 Table Of Contents